Home Hernia Mesh Polypropylene Mesh

 At least 120 surgical mesh products can trace their approval ancestry back to Ethicon’s Prolene Polypropylene Mesh.
 This was a surgical mesh on the market before the U.S. Food and Drug Administration regulated medical devices.

-A 2018 research article in the Journal PLOS One looked at the 510(k) process.
-It was titled “The Regulatory Ancestral Network of Surgical Meshes.”
-The study found that mesh manufacturers often compare new products to meshes that were recalled or associated with serious complications.
+A 2018 research article titled “The Regulatory Ancestral Network of Surgical Meshes” looked into the 510(k) process.
+It found that mesh manufacturers often compare new products to meshes that were recalled or associated with serious complications.

 “[R]ecalled meshes associated with adverse effects may, indirectly, continue to serve as predicates for new devices raising concerns over the safety of the 510(k) route.”